-Montini Principle Kevin Beirne has been very pleased with how the hybrid schedule has worked so far.
+Montini Principal Kevin Beirne has been very pleased with how the hybrid schedule has worked so far.

-“Our students, faculty, and staff have done an excellent job while in school adhering to our COVID mitigation guidelines,” Beirne said.
+“Our students, faculty, and staff have done an excellent job while in school adhering to our COVID mitigation guidelines,” Beirne said in Omega interview.
 “Though it is certainly more challenging to engage in teaching and learning in today’s environment, it’s going as well as we could expect.”

 Due to protocols, the only time students are able to take off their masks are at lunch, but Montini is making sure that they are being cautious.